Open-Probe/Open-Probe/backend/README.md

 ### Common Issues

 1. **Import Error for DeepSearch modules**:
-   - Ensure the backend is run from the project root
+   - Ensure the backend is run from the project root and `src/deepsearch/` modules are correctly installed and accessible.
    - Check that `src/deepsearch/` modules are available
-   - The system will run in mock mode if modules are unavailable
+   - The system will run in mock mode if DeepSearch modules are unavailable

 2. **WebSocket Connection Failed**:
    - Verify the server is running on the correct port